NCATSTranslator/ReasonerAPI/ImplementationGuidance/Specifications/pathfinder_query_specification.md

 }
 ```

-Paths themselves are encoded within the Auxiliary Graphs.
-Edges from the knowledge graph are referenced based on key in an auxiliary graph, within the aux graph's 'edges' field.
-These edges are not listed in any particular order, and the order they are listed in does not provide any additional information on the path.
-The path is implicitly defined by the auxiliary graph, and must be constructed.
-Additionally, the path is expected to be linear, meaning there should be no way to circumvent any node included in the path, although parallel edges between a pair of nodes is allowed.
+Paths are represented within Auxiliary Graphs.
+Each Path references edges from the Knowledge Graph by key, stored in the
+Auxiliary Graph's `edges` field.
+These Edges are unordered; their sequence does not convey Path structure.
+Instead, the
+Path must be reconstructed from the graph itself.

+Paths are expected to be linear—there should be no way to skip or bypass any node in the Path.
+However, parallel edges
+between two nodes are allowed.

-Using the knowledge graph above, we can construct the auxiliary graphs shown in the example below
+Using the Knowledge Graph above, we can construct the Auxiliary Graphs shown in the example below:

 ```
 "auxiliary_graphs": {